emicklei/gmig/README.md

 ### Installation

-Pre-compiled binaries are available for download from the Releases section on this page.
-If you want to create your own version, you need to compile it using the [Go SDK](https://golang.org/dl/).
+You need to compile it using the [Go SDK](https://golang.org/dl/).

-    GO111MODULE=on go get github.com/emicklei/gmig
+    go install github.com/emicklei/gmig@latest

 ### init \<path>